Skip to main content

 • “The soundtrack alternates between heroic orchestration and what I can only describe as a bard aggressively tuning.”

-• “Overall the game was fun, but lacked content and variety, character progression didn't feel as meaningful as it should in a game based in D&D, the story and music were bland and the settings weren't too interesting either.”
+• “Overall, the game was fun but lacked content and variety.
+Character progression didn't feel as meaningful as it should in a game based on D&D; the story and music were bland, and the settings weren't very interesting either.”

 • replayability

-• “This sequel/expansion is a solid improvement, launching with more content, complexity, and greater replayability thanks to procedurally-generated dungeon levels.”
+• “But this sequel/expansion is shaping up to be a solid improvement, already launching with more content and complexity than the original had even after DLC, and more replayability with procedurally-generated dungeon levels.”

 • “Great mechanics, fun classes, high replayability, and a strong co-op experience.”

-• “Being able to have 4 individually leveling and growing characters would allow a significant boost of replayability that I fear the game currently lacks, especially for its $30 price tag.”
+• “Being able to have 4 individually leveling and growing characters would feel much more rewarding and personal, and it would allow a significant boost of replayability that I fear the game currently lacks for its $30 price tag.”

 • “Can't really say if the initial content is long enough to keep me playing for long, considering that the replayability is not that high (campaign maps are static in every way), even though the dungeons can bring that element to some extent.”